brooklynrail/brooklynrail-platform/content/people/alice-bucknell-1.md

   established New Mystics, an editorial platform merging magic and technology.
   She has exhibited internationally, including at the 17th Venice Architecture Biennale, Bloomberg New Contemporaries, and Het Nieuwe Instituut.
-Her writing appears regularly in publications including ArtReview and Flash Art.
+Her writing appears regularly in publications including _ArtReview_ and _Flash Art_.
 She's currently an Associate Lecturer in MA Narrative Environments at Central Saint Martins in London.
 In 2023, she will be in residence at transmediale in Berlin and a Supercollider SciArt fellow in LA."